What are the ChatGPT free and paid versions?

 Here’s the in-depth breakdown of the ChatGPT paid and free version features.

 The paid and free versions of ChatGPT also support voice input and output, as discussed in more detail in the File uploads and multimodal input section below.
+However, only the latter has the voice with video feature.

 File uploads and multimodal input